The Indiana Expungement Process.

 How do you determine if you are eligible to file for expungement?

 Most importantly, you must not owe the court any money.
-The Indiana expungement law states that a petitioner must not owe any fines, fees, or court costs, and must have satisfied any court ordered restitution as a part of the sentence.
+The expungement law states that a petitioner must not owe any fines, fees, or court costs, and must have satisfied any court ordered restitution as a part of the sentence.

 The next factor of eligibility seems obvious, but it is nonetheless very important.
 The second factor of eligibility is that you must not have any pending criminal cases when you file for an expungement.

 Finally, you must know the charges that resulted in your conviction and the charge will determine what section of the Indiana expungement code you need to file under.
 You can ensure that you have all of this case information by pulling a criminal history report from the Indiana State Police Department.

 The criminal history report can then help you to determine the next eligibility requirement, which is time.
 You must be in the statutory time frame to be eligible to file for an expungement.